-\The interest rates and prices or yields shown above are those resulting from the successful bid for each series of the Bonds on June 9, 2020 and were furnished by the applicable successful bidder therefor.
-The prices or yields shown above were furnished by the successful bidder for each series of the Bonds.
-Other information concerning the terms of the reoffering of the Bonds of each series, if any, should be obtained from the successful bidder for such series and not from the County.
+^{}The interest rates and prices or yields shown above are those resulting from the successful bid for the Bonds on September 30, 2020 and were furnished by the successful bidder.
+Other information concerning the terms of the reoffering of the Bonds, if any, should be obtained from the successful bidder and not from the County.
 (See "MISCELLANEOUS--Sale at Competitive Bidding" herein.)

-No dealer, broker, salesman or other person has been authorized by the County or the successful bidder for either series of the Bonds to give any information or to make any representations with respect to the Bonds or the County other than those contained in this Official Statement, and, if given or made, such other information or representations must not be relied upon as having been authorized by any of the foregoing.
-This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of either series of the Bonds by any person in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
+No dealer, broker, salesman or other person has been authorized by the County or the successful bidder for the Bonds to give any information or to make any representations with respect to the Bonds or the County other than those contained in this Official Statement, and, if given or made, such other information or representations must not be relied upon as having been authorized by any of the foregoing.
+This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of the Bonds by any person in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
 The information set forth herein has been obtained from the County and other sources which are deemed to be reliable, but it is not to be construed as a representation by the County as to information from sources other than the County.